Sjeiti/ronvalstarnl/src/data/markdown/post_render-html-to-an-image.md

 # Rendering HTML to an image

 With HTML/JavaScript trivial things are sometimes quite ... eeh well, not difficult ...  but *weird*.
+Turning HTML into images is weird..

 [MDN](https://developer.mozilla.org) used to have an article about it but it got removed.
 It's still on the [Waybackmachine](https://web.archive.org/web/20181006205840/https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Drawing_DOM_objects_into_a_canvas) but it might be smart to have it as a blog post on the real interwebs, not the archive.